isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 For more information, please refer to the TraceTogether website.

-If you require assistance on how to download and activate the TraceTogether app, please email "a href="mailto:support@tracetogether.gov.sg">support@tracetogether.gov.sg</a>.
+If you require assistance on how to download and activate the TraceTogether app, please email <a href="mailto:support@tracetogether.gov.sg">support@tracetogether.gov.sg</a>.

 #### 25. I have downloaded the TraceTogether app, but I cannot activate the app.
 What should I do?